-This farm is certified by all three of the above welfare labels.
 White Oak Pastures raises its heritage American Standard Bronze turkeys on unconfined pastures, free to scratch, peck, and dust bathe all day.
 At night, the turkeys can choose to go into a safely guarded mobile house to perch.
 Transport to slaughter is not an issue, because the farm has a USDA-inspected facility onsite — one of very few in the country.
-Their products sell at Whole Foods in AL, DC, FL, GA, KY, MD, NJ, OH, PA, TN, and VA.
-Don’t have one near you?
-You can also order online in time for Thanksgiving.
+Online ordering is available.

-This Certified Humane farm raises organic American Bronze and Royal Palms turkeys on pasture with ample shelter for resting.
+This Certified Humane farm raises organic turkeys on pasture with ample shelter for resting.
 This environment allows the birds to express their natural behaviors.
-Ayrshire Farm also raises pheasants and wild turkeys for release into the farm’s woodlands, which are being replanted to provide “wildlife corridors” to various habitats.
-The farm is located in Middleburg, VA, but you can also order online in time for Thanksgiving.
+The farm is located in Middleburg, VA, but you can also order online.

 Good Shepherd Poultry Ranch

-This farm raises a variety of heritage turkey breeds that naturally mate, have long, productive outdoor lifespans, and are slow growing.
+This farm raises a variety of heritage turkey breeds that naturally mate, have long, productive outdoor lifespans, and are slow-growing.
 Farm owner Frank Reese believes in animal welfare, environmental stewardship, and breed conservancy — bringing heritage poultry back from the brink of extinction.
-Good Shepherd Poultry Ranch is located in Lindsborg, KS, but you can also order online via Heritage Foods USA in time for Thanksgiving.
+Good Shepherd Poultry Ranch is located in Lindsborg, KS, but you can also order online via Heritage Foods USA.

 A Word on Cost